ElHyperion/flutter-ble-test/README.md

-# bletest
+# Flutter BLE test

-A simple example app to test the BLE connection capabilities of Flutter using Flutter reactive BLE library.
+A simple example app to test the Bluetooth Low Energy (BLE) connection capabilities of Flutter using Flutter reactive BLE library.

 Provides a simple interface to scan and connect to devices.